corpnewt/ProperTree/README.md

 ## FAQ

+* **What does OC Snapshot do?**

+  The OC Snapshot function will prompt you to select an OC folder, then walk the contents of the ACPI, Kexts, Tools, and Drivers directories within that folder - comparing all entries to the current document's `ACPI -> Add`, `Kernel -> Add`, `Misc -> Tools`, and `UEFI -> Drivers` respectively.
+It will add or remove entries as needed, and also ensures kext load order by comparing each kext's `CFBundleIdentifier` to all other kexts' `OSBundleLibraries` within their Info.plist - making sure that any kext that is relied on by others is loaded before them.
+It will also warn if it detects duplicate `CFBundleIdentifiers` (with support for `MinKernel`, `MaxKernel`, and `MatchKernel` overlap checks), and offer to disable all after the first found.
+It checks for disabled parent kexts with enabled child kexts as well.
+The schema used is (by default) determined by comparing the MD5 hash of the `OpenCore.efi` file to a known list of Acidanthera debug/release versions.
+If the MD5 hash does not match any known version, it will fall back to the newest schema in the script's `snapshot.plist`.
+This behavior can be customized in the Settings per the `OC Snapshot Target Version` menu.

+* **What is the difference between OC Snapshot and OC Clean Snapshot?**

+  Both snapshot variants accomplish the same tasks - they just leverage different starting points.
+An OC **Clean** Snapshot will first clear out `ACPI -> Add`, `Kernel -> Add`, `Misc -> Tools`, and `UEFI -> Drivers`, then add everything from within the respective ACPI, Kexts, Tools, and Drivers directory anew.
+A regular OC Snapshot starts with the information within the current document for those four locations, and only pulls changes - adding and removing entries as needed.

+* **When should I use an OC Clean Snapshot vs an OC Snapshot?**

+  Typically, an OC **Clean** Snapshot should only be used the first time you snapshot to ensure any sample entries in the config.plist are removed and added anew.
+Every subsequent snapshot should be a regular OC Snapshot to ensure any customizations you've made are preserved.

 * **ProperTree opens a black window on macOS Monterey (12.x)**

   It appears the default tk implementation that ships with macOS Monterey doesn't display correctly.
 A workaround is to download and install the latest build of python 3 from python.org (found [here](https://www.python.org/downloads/macos/)) which has a compatible tk bundled, then use the `buildapp-select.command` located in ProperTree's `Scripts` directory to build an application bundle targeting the installed python's path.
 You can then leverage the `ProperTree.app` bundle it creates.